RobertW24/cop-3710-Amazon-Inventory/README.md

 Application Domain:
 - Database for Amazon product data and analytics like reviews and ratings.

+Database Application:
+- I will use oracle as a database and my applications will be developed in python.

 High-Level Goals:
   - Product metadata analyzer
   - Review/rating analyzer